FelixReuthlinger/ProductivityPack/README.md

 * Kiln with increased wood (100) capacity
 * Smelter with increased ore (100) / fuel (200) capacity and faster production (10 seconds per bar)
 * Blast Furnace with increased ore (100) / fuel (200) capacity and faster production (10 seconds per bar)
+* Seed Totem(s) that let you easier plant and harvest
+  * put all seeds in it and let it plant them for you and hit it to harvest
+  * has increased seeding amount and speed
+  * changed some hotkeys, so on laptop it also is usable

 ## Changelog

+* 1.1.0 -> added Seed Totem
 * 1.0.0 -> initial release

 ## Contact